Bryan Flores.

 Marketing strategy and execution · Commercial mix modeling and marketing measurement · Pricing and packaging · Product commercialization · CX operating models and VoC · Unit-economics frameworks · Contact-center redesign · M&A and carve-out integration · Organizational design · Executive customer programs / CABs · AI and LLMs applied to interaction analytics.

-Open to exec operating roles in commercial strategy, transformation, and customer-centric GTM; to PE/VC operator and board engagements; and to advisory and Customer Advisory Board memberships where a deploying-enterprise perspective sharpens the product.
+I'm open to executive operating roles in commercial strategy, transformation, and customer-centric GTM; to PE and VC operator and board engagements; and to advisory or Customer Advisory Board roles where the vendor wants a customer in the room who has actually deployed the thing.